nizwant/dev_project/README.md

 ### Plan

-- Use benchmark suite for clustering
+- [x] Use benchmark suite for clustering
-- don't use birch1 or 2 because its to big
+- [x] don't use birch1 or 2 because its to big
-- maybe use Lukasz code with my own modification to improve it
+- [x] use Lukasz code with my own modification to improve it
+- [ ] process generated df to create insights
+- [ ] make presentation